 Your taste may change and you may crave certain foods, especially sweets, while other food becomes distasteful.

 What may help : Eat a balanced diet and eat as you desire, but avoid binging on high-calorie and high-fat food.

-What may help : Take frequent naps and rest whenever you can.
-Cut back on your work or daily activities, but engage in regular moderate activity ( eg, walking).
+What may help : Take frequent naps and rest when you can.
+Cut back on your work or daily activities, but engage in regular moderate activity, such as walking.
 Eat small, frequent meals to keep energy levels even.

 What may help : Keep in mind that it is normal to have these feelings.
-Talk openly with your partner, family, friends, and supportive others.
+Talk openly with your partner, family, and friends.
 Join groups or classes for expectant mothers.
-You will find that sharing experiences is very helpful.
+You will find that sharing experiences can be helpful.

 Smooth muscles in the intestine may relax during pregnancy and lead to constipation.

 As the enlarging uterus puts pressure on your bladder, you may need to urinate more frequently.

 What may help : Try to reduce your fluid intake before going to bed but only just before going to bed.
 Also, avoid drinks with caffeine, which can increase the frequency of urination in addition to increasing your blood pressure and heart rate.

 Hemorrhoids are varicose veins in the anus.
 They caus itchiness and pain.
 They are triggered by internal pressure from the baby and constipation.

 What may help : Eat a high-fiber diet with whole grains, raw fruit, and vegetables; drink plenty of water; exercise regularly.
 Creams are available to soothe the burning and itching.